fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Fairlearn doesn't impose restrictions on the referenced :code:`estimator` other than the existence of :code:`fit` and :code:`predict` methods.
-At the moment, :code:`fit` also needs to provide a :code:`sample_weight` argument which the reductions techniques use to reweight samples.
+At the moment, the :code:`estimator`'s :code:`fit` method also needs to provide a :code:`sample_weight` argument which the reductions techniques use to reweight samples.
 In the future Fairlearn will provide functionality to handle this even without a :code:`sample_weight` argument.